ethicalhack3r/ethicalhack3r.github.io/_posts/2014-12-09-how-i-hacked-facebook.markdown

 status: publish
 published: true
 title: How I hacked Facebook
 excerpt: "Ok, ok.
-I didn't quite "hack Facebook".
+I didn't quite 'hack Facebook'.
 What I did was execute OS level commands on one of Facebook's acquisition's servers.
 This is how I did it."
 ---

 Ok, ok.
 I didn't quite "hack Facebook".
 What I did was execute OS level commands on one of Facebook's acquisition's servers.